 When my son was 12 he asked me why I hadn’t named him Wolfgang Van Halen.
 I had to break the news to him that Valerie Bertinelli had already snagged Eddie Van Halen before he was born.
 I think he’s forgiven me, but the nickname Wolfie stuck.

-Wolfie is a hipster living and working in San Diego.
-He put me through mothering hell and I credit him in large part for driving me to start this blog.
+Wolfie is a musician.
+On his way to adulthood, he put me through mothering hell and I credit him in large part for driving me to start this blog.
 Thanks kid.

 I was a Homeschool Mom.